01yzzyu/yzzyu.github.io/_pages/project.md

       <li>Utilizing advanced computational techniques, including differential rendering and neural style transfer, to achieve a harmonious synthesis of traditional calligraphy and contemporary digital art.</li>
     </ul>
   </li>
-  <li><strong>Current Progress:</strong> Successfully developed a prototype capable of generating unique character artworks with a style consistency rate of 85% and a structural accuracy of 92%, as evaluated by expert calligraphers and digital artists.</li>
 </ul>

 <h3>Global Urban Sustainable Development Strategies and Empirical Research</h3>